 Often considered the dream company to lead, these companies often suffer iceberg syndrome.
 It all looks good on the surface, but the problems within are building as the company grows.
 The hectic nature of fast growth attracts heads of sales or marketing who live in the moment riding the wave of excitement as the deals flow in the door.

 Behind the scenes, there is a lack of planning, and rarely are processes documented to create a repeatable, scalable business.
 People are hired to fill gaps as demand is higher than the skills required to serve the customers.
 The new hires struggle to find a way, but the momentum of the business drags them along.
 As a CEO, you are dealing with two challenges in this hyper environment.

 a) They lack internal efficiencies and diminish Often overstaffed, over-marketed, and lack the analytics to identify early-stage shifts in the market that should be responded to timely.
 This profit opportunity is lost and can be the start of the next issue.

 For cultures in fast-growth companies, they need to gain knowledge quickly.
-Consultancy is an ideal forum to build the right plan and enable a swift and effective approach to the market and establish robust structures, systems, and processes with the right analytics to drive the business.
-The focus remains on increase revenue strategies while implementing the right structures and methodologies.
+Consultancy is an ideal forum to build the right plan, enable a swift and effective approach to the market, and establish robust structures, systems, and processes with the right analytics to drive the business.
+The focus remains on increasing revenue strategies while implementing the right structures and methodologies.